luizbgomide/sovereign/running-the-game.md

 Incandescent Grottoes has 40481 lootable treasure, 2208 xp worth of keyed defenders, for a ratio of ~18.
 This is absurd!
 It's enough to get a party of 4 Delvers from level 1 to nearly level 5, which is **way** too much.
 We're going to want to divide every piece of loot in the dungeon by 5 to get this back in line.

-We also want to rebalance magic items so that there are around 2 consumables (scrolls, potions, etc) and 1 permament magic item per 2000 XP of defenders.
+We also want to re-balance magic items so that there are around 3 consumables (scrolls, potions, etc) and 1 permament magic item per 2000 XP of defenders.

 Incandescent Grottoes has a whopping 23 magic items.
-We want it to have 3, so we need to cut ~20 of the magic items.
+We want it to have 4, so we need to cut ~19 of the magic items.

+The biggest candidates for removal are healing potions or scrolls of cure light wounds.
+Scrolls can often become spell books (that the Mages can learn from), trading vertical progression for [horizontal progression](https://www.engadget.com/2014-02-05-mmo-mechanics-comparing-vertical-and-horizontal-progression.html).
+Prefer magic items that do something unique (like a potion of gaseous form or a ring of plant control) to something that provides passive numerical combat bonuses (like a +1 sword).

+For example, in Incandescent Grottoes, I kept the Ring of Plant Control, Potion of Gaseous Form, Scroll of Blacklight, and Lamp of Fictitious Finery.
+I removed:

+- Scroll of Hold Person
+- Scroll of Cure Disease
+- Scroll of Wraithform
+- 3x Scroll of Cure Light Wounds
+- Transformed a Scroll of Charm Ooze into a Spellbook of Charm Ooze
+- Transformed a Scroll of Gelatinous Transformation into a Spellbook of Gelatinous Transformation
+- Potion of Healing
+- Potion of Poison
+- Potion of Invisibility
+- Ring of Smell Nullification
+- Ring of Protection
+- Mirror of seeing-the-last-person-you-killed
+- 5x Arrows +1
+- 5x Sling bullets +1
+- Silver Dagger +1
+- Shield +2
+- Short Sword +2
+- Dagger +2

 ### Pre-Rolling